It’s time for us to move on, so we’re leaving Showit in 2019! If you want to find out why, read on.

 When we started with Showit in July of 2016, it was right after they finally switched from flash to html 5 (thus, Showit 5).
 They made the right choice since flash is now completely dead.

 Showit has added a few features and a lot of small usability improvements to the overall theme since then, especially right after release.
 Lately it hasn’t really changed all that much in the last few months and updates seem to slow to a crawl.
 Showit isn’t very transparent with updates.
-There is no public repo of feature or roadmap changes, and it’s hard for us to tell what’s changed in 3 years.
+There is no public repo of features or roadmap changes, and it’s hard for us to tell what’s changed in 3 years.
 WordPress is the biggest thing I could even remember them adding next to the site canvas feature.

 What we love: